 Planned coordination (500 words):

+Minimally joint action requires only that each agent have a plan specifying the joint action outcome (j) and her own part in bringing it about (me).
+The other’s part can remain unspecified as captured by the formula ‘j = me + x’ for the minimal case (Vesper, Butterfill, Knoblich, & Sebanz, in press).
+Starting with minimal representational requirements (Clark, 1997) allows one to address a wide range of joint actions (Tollefsen, 2005) in which the extent to which other agents’ tasks, perceptions, and cognition are taken into account during planning of joint actions varies greatly.
+By contrast, philosophical approaches to understanding joint action have generally assumed that joint actions involve detailed representations of other agents or their plans (e.g. Bratman, 1993; Roth, 2004; Tomasello, Carpenter, Call, Behne, & Moll, 2005); given our interest in the nuts and bolts of joint action this is unhelpfully restrictive.

-The processes of emergent coordination described above are not sufficient to enable joint actions where two agents perform different tasks in pursuit of a goal that neither of the agents could perform alone.
+In the minimal case, where the other’s part is not represented, coordination of plans relies entirely on the processes of emergent coordination described above.
+These mechanisms alone are not sufficient to enable joint actions where two agents perform different tasks in pursuit of a potentially novel goal that neither of the agents could perform alone.
 In order to perform joint actions, such as playing a piano duet or lifting a heavy log, planned coordination is required.
-In planned coordination agents plan their own actions in relation to joint action outcomes or in relation to others’ actions whereas planning is absent or confined to the agent’s own actions in emergent coordination.
-The extent to which other agents’ tasks, perceptions, and knowledge are taken into account during planning of joint actions may vary greatly.
-Minimally, planned coordination requires a plan that specifies the joint action outcome (j) and one’s own part in a joint action (me).
-The other’s part can remain unspecified as captured by the formula ‘j = me + x’ for the minimal joint action plan (Vesper, Butterfill, Knoblich, & Sebanz, in press).
-Starting with minimal representational requirements (Clark, 1997) allows one to address a wide range of joint actions (Tollefsen, 2005) that do not involve a detailed representation of other agents (STEVE: Who assumes this???) or reciprocal beliefs about one another’s intentions (STEVE: Who assumes this???).
+In planned coordination mental representations are partly responsible for coordination of the agents’ actions plans.
+The agents plan their own actions in relation to joint action outcomes or in relation to others’ actions, whereas planning is absent or confined to the agent’s own actions in emergent coordination.
+We distinguish three (of perhaps many more) processes for planned coordination, 1) Joint task representations, 2) Joint perceptions and 3) common knowledge.

 Joint task representations

-In the most minimal case of planned coordination, actors represent an outcome that they are not going to achieve alone and the task they need to perform themselves.
-For instance, a chimpanzee who can only get food from a tray with the help of a con-specific may represent the goal to obtain food and her task of pulling a rope without having a detailed representation of the con-specific’s actions (Melis, Hare, & Tomasello, 2006).
+In minimal cases of joint action, actors represent an outcome that they are not going to achieve alone and the task they need to perform themselves.
+Very often, though, joint action involves representations of the other agents who are actually and potentially involved.
+For instance, a chimpanzee who can only get food from a tray with the help of a con-specific may select one among several potential helpers according to how useful each is likely to be (Melis, Hare, & Tomasello, 2006).
+This chimpanzee needs to represent the goal to obtain food and their own task of pulling a rope, but need not have detailed representations of the con-specific’s actions.
 Often, however, representations of others’ tasks are more detailed, specifying the actions others are going to perform.
-This is demonstrated by childrens’ (Carpenter, 2009) and adults’ proneness to represent specifics of others’ actions and tasks (Sebanz, Knoblich, & Prinz, 2005).
+This is demonstrated by children’s (Carpenter, 2009) and adults’ proneness to represent specifics of others’ actions and tasks (Sebanz, Knoblich, & Prinz, 2005).

 Joint task representations provide control structures that allow agents to flexibly engage in planned coordination.
 Joint task representations do not only specify in advance the individual parts each agent (me and you in the simplest case) is going to perform but they also govern monitoring and prediction processes that enable interpersonal coordination in real time (Knoblich & Jordan, 2002; Pacherie & Dokic, 2006).
 For instance, two attackers in soccer specialized on serves and scores, respectively, will not only represent each other’s tasks in the team but will also monitor and predict each other’s running paths in the light of the individual tasks.

 Joint perceptions